dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/dataset.md

 ---
-title: Accessing Loaded Data in Python
+title: Accessing loaded data in Python
 description: Conveniently accessing the data loaded to any destination in python
 keywords: [destination, schema, data, access, retrieval]
 ---